 - Share information, identify issues and resources, recommend policies, and respond to proposals that strengthen 4K partnerships at the state and community levels.

-- State Superintendent's Advisory Council 2016 Recommendations
+- May State Superintendent's Advisory Council Presentation

-- State Superintendent's Advisory Council Presentation
+- September State Superintendent's Advisory Council Presentation